 This sample IEP is based on real targets that I have worked on with students in a resource teacher capacity.
 The name of the child in the sample IEP is fictional and details of professional reports and about the child have all been changed or fabricated as they are for illustrative purposes only.

-This sample IEP is a detailed 12 page document which provides a template for how to write an IEP.
+This sample IEP is a detailed 12 page document.
 It has a pupil profile section (where details of the child, the school, assessments etc. are recorded), a learning characteristics section (where details of the child’s diagnosis, child’s comments, priority concerns etc.) are recorded, a section for long-term targets, a section for short term targets, and reflection section.

 I have included 10 sample long term targets in the plan.
 This is for demonstrative purposes only and in reality I would only ever have about 5 targets for the year.
 In the short term targets section, I have provided term 1 and term 2 targets and included a review of the child’s progress for the targets.
 This is to demonstrate how to fill out these sections only and at the beginning of the year these sections would not yet be completed.